St. Barnabas (Bahamas Parliament constituency)

 St. Barnabas is a parliamentary constituency represented in the House of Assembly of the Bahamas recreated in 2017.
 It elects one Member of Parliament (MP) using the First past the post electoral system.
-It has been represented by Shanendon Cartwright from the FNM since 2017.
+It has been represented by Michael Halkitis from the PLP since 2026.
+It was previously held by Shanendon Cartwright from the FNM since 2017.

 The Nassau based constituency was known as New Providence South – St. Barnabas in the 20th century.
 The seat was named St. Cecilia until 2012 when it was abolished.

 History

 When St. Barnabas was recreated for the 2017 election, it took in parts of Fort Charlotte, Bains Town and Grants Town, Centreville and Englerston.